KirtiGautam620/DineSmart/Idea.md

 ---

 **3. Project Description**
-Manually calling restaurants for table reservation is a tedious task.
-Dinesmart is a mobile app that helps users to book a table in a restaurant.
-This project aims to solve these problems by providing a modern, efficient digital platform for restaurant discovery and booking.
+Ordering food from multiple restaurants can be time-consuming and inconvenient.
+DineSmart is a mobile application that allows users to browse restaurants, view their menus, filter foods by type, category, or meal type, and place orders digitally.
+The project aims to make food ordering seamless, efficient, and user-friendly.

 ---

 **4. Proposed Solution / Idea**
-A mobile application that allows users to search for restaurants, view their menus, and make table reservations.
-The app will also provide features such as restaurant reviews, ratings, and recommendations based on user preferences.
+* Browse restaurants and their menus

+* Filter foods by type (Veg/Non-Veg), category, or meal type

+* Place food orders online

+* View restaurant ratings and reviews
 ---

 **5. Project Scope**
-* Real-time Table Booking (users can book a table at a restaurant at a specific time)
-* Dynamic Content (all restaurants information will be updated in real-time)
-* Secure Authentication (app includes signin and signup functionality)
-* Custom UI Components (Implements a native calendar)
+* Restaurant & Food Management: CRUD operations for restaurants and menu items
+* User signup/login functionality
+* Intuitive UI/UX: Smooth scrolling, responsive layout, and modern mobile design
 * Booking History (users can view past and upcoming reservations)
-* Intuitive UI/UX (smooth and easy scrolling)

 ---

 **6. Target Users / Audience**